b-lukaszuk/BS_wJ_eng/contents/regex.md

 > the task specification right away (see @sec:regex_problem_task).

-Imagine you work at a police station that happened to arrest a John Smith who is a suspect in a certain case you condut.
-In your country the exact details of an accused person are to be protected so your job is to remove or obfuscate any mention of him from the press statement.
+Imagine you work at a police station that happened to arrest a John Smith who is a suspect in a certain case.
+In your country the identity of an accused person is to be protected from public, so your job is to obfuscate any mention of him from the press statement.

 ```jl
 s = """